circleci/circleci-docs/jekyll/_cci2/api-job-trigger.md

      https://circleci.com/api/v1.1/project/<vcs-type>/<org>/<repo>/tree/master
 ```

+Some notes on the variables
-A few notes about this example:
+used in this example:
 - `CIRCLE_API_TOKEN` is an API token set on your project's settings page.
 - `<vcs-type>` is a placeholder variable
 and refers to your chosen VCS (either `github` or `bitbucket`).